npapaHAHA/npapaHAHA/README.md

 💡 Passionate about tech, coding, and solving interesting problems
 🔭 Currently learning: Python, C++, Web development
 ⚙️ Interested in: software engineering, backend development, and open-source
-🎯 2025 Goal: Build a solid portfolio and get a cool internship
+🎯 2025 Goaal: Build a solid portfolio and get a cool internship

 ---